BrutalBirdie/eze-openHAB-docker/README.md

 * influx_cli.sh   | Opens influxdb with openhab_db as default db

-If there are problem or question please post them :)
+If there are problems or questions please post them :)